SolidRun/atf-marvell/docs/plat/marvell/cgx.md

 NOTE: Based on current QLM configuration, ATF decides whether to allow the change.

+##### 4.2.1.11.
+PTP MODE

+This command CGX_CMD_SET_PTP_MODE provides option to enable/disable PTP mode for CGX.

+Following are the parameters expected:

+struct cgx_ctl_args {                   /* start from bit 8 */
+        uint64_t reserved1:8;
+        uint64_t enable:1;
+        uint64_t reserved2:55;
+};

+##### 4.2.1.12.
+CPRI MODE CHANGE

+This command CGX_CMD_CPRI_MODE_CHANGE adds support to switch from ethernet(eCPRI) to CPRI and also to different baud rates in CPRI mode.

+/* command argument to be passed for cmd ID - CGX_CMD_CPRI_MODE_CHANGE */
+struct cpri_mode_change_args {
+        uint64_t reserved1:8;
+        uint64_t gserc_idx:4;
+        uint64_t lane_idx:4;
+        uint64_t rate:16; /* 9830/4915/2458/6144/3072 */
+        uint64_t reserved2:28;
+};

+Since the command uses CGX framework, any CGX IDx and LMAC IDx can be passed.
+For all the GSERC that corresponds to CPRI, initial boot time configuration should be ethernet.
+Later, user can send this command to switch to CPRI.

+* The command expects GSERC and lane as index with the requested RATE(baudrate).
+This command handles the change from ethernet to CPRI and different baud rates in CPRI and not from CPRI to CGX.
+For CPRI to CGX, CGX_CMD_MODE_CHANGE command should be used.

+* If change request to baud rate for the lane that is not in the same set of baud rate group, it will return error.
+Allowed baud rates are mentioned in above command arguments.
+In this, set0 baud rate: 6144/3072 set1 baud rate: 9830/4915/2458

+* If change request to baud rate for the lane is changed from ethernet to CPRI, other lane in DLM is also changed due to GSERC limitation.
 ---

 #### 4.2.2.
 INTERFACE FROM ATF to U-BOOT/UEFI/KERNEL